-There are many reasons for this — perhaps chief among these is the incredibly long time it takes to it takes to get paid in the construction business.
+There are many reasons for this — perhaps chief among these is the incredibly long time it takes to get paid in the construction business.
 Many construction businesses are expected to float all of the costs and expenses associated with their jobs and projects up front, all while hoping that payment comes eventually, if at all.

 On top of that, the margins in the construction industry are notoriously slim.
 And that’s where the problem lies because it’s not uncommon for the amount of retainage withheld on a project (as a percentage of the total contract value) to be greater than a construction company’s profit margin on that same project.

 For example, let’s assume that ‘ACME Plumbing’ is a subcontractor on a project where retainage of 10% will be withheld from their payments.
 However, ACME Plumbing’s profit margin on this project is only 7%.
 In this scenario, ACME is going to be in the red on this project to the tune of -3% until they finally receive their retainage withheld.

 This also means that ACME is going to have to have enough cash on hand (or the ability to secure financing) to fund that loss for as long as it takes for them to finally receive the retainage withheld.
 The longer that takes, the more money ACME will need to keep their business going.

 Thus, it’s easy to see how retainage only makes a bad problem worse for many contractors.

 Retainage, Lien Rights, & Payments Rights Conflict to Give Contractors Difficult Choices